Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This code does the subtraction for you.
-You can change per1 to per5 and even change the value start to whatever you like, even negative or fractional values.
+You can change per1 to per5 and even change the start value to whatever you like; even negative or fractional values can be used.
 The first number after each subtraction is the value that produced the set.
 We also lose one number each time as there is no number to subtract the last value into.
 You can change each amount to whatever you like.
 Or you can do the math yourself.

 <br /><br />